 With professional athletes filing lawsuits against their leagues, and children in youth sports suffering from concussions as competition heightens, coaches and officials must be doing everything possible to reduce these injuries.
 With the help of current concussion prevention tools, as well as new technologies in the field, athletic administrators and coaches are implementing methods to keep their athletes safe.

-Find out more with the Ohio University Online Master’s in Athletic Administration program’s in-depth look at Preventing Concussions in Sports.
+To learn more, check out the infographic below created by Ohio University’s Online Master’s in Athletic Administration program’s in-depth look at Preventing Concussions in Sports.